The Matrix Resurrections trailer teases the sequel we always wanted

 Analysis: will The Matrix Resurrections revive the series?

-Based on the footage (and the hype) so far, we're confident that it will.
-Remember, while The Matrix is one of the greatest sci-fi films of all-time, subsequent follow-ups weren't as well received.
+Based on the footage (and the hype) so far, we're optimistic that it will.
+While The Matrix is one of the greatest sci-fi films of all-time, subsequent follow-ups weren't as well received.
+This is Wachowski's chance to bring back some glory to the series' reputation.

 As part of Warner's 'Year of The Matrix' celebrations, The Matrix Reloaded and The Matrix Revolutions arrived within a six-month period of each other in 2003.